 Encrypting email it Outlook may sound like a daunting task, but it is actually quite simple.
 There exist a few methods of sending secure emails in Outlook, and further on in this article we are going to dwell on the basics of each:

 To be able to encrypt important Outlook e-mails, the first thing you need to get is a Digital ID, also known as E-mail Certificate.
 You can get the digital ID from one of the sources recommended by Microsoft.
-You will be able to use these IDs not only to send secure Outlook messages, but protect documents of other applications as well, including Microsoft Access, Excel, Word, PowerPoint and OneNote, versions 2013, 2010 and 2007.
+You will be able to use these IDs not only to send secure Outlook messages, but protect documents of other applications as well, including Microsoft Access, Excel, Word, PowerPoint and OneNote.

 The process of getting a Digital ID depends on which service you have opted for.
 Typically, an ID is provided in the form of an executable installation that will automatically add the certificate to your system.
 Once installed, your digital ID will become available in Outlook and other Office applications.

 To verify whether a digital ID is available in your Outlook, perform the steps below.
-I will explain how this is accomplished in Outlook 2010, though it works exactly in the same way in Outlook 2013 and with slight differences in Outlook 2007.
+I will explain how this is accomplished in Outlook 2010, though it works exactly in the same way in Outlook 2013 - 365, and with insignificant differences in Outlook 2007.
 So hopefully you won't have any problems to configure your encryption certificate in any Outlook version.

 Note: If you already have a digital ID, the settings will be automatically configured for you.
 If you want to use a different e-mail certificate, follow the remaining steps.

 Note: To find out whether the certificate is valid for digital signing or encryption, or both, click the View Certificate properties link on the Select Certificate dialog box.